hivemq/helm-charts/README.md

 - The [HiveMQ Operator Helm charts](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-operator) (legacy)
   - This chart deploys the legacy HiveMQ Operator and a HiveMQ cluster.
+    The legacy HiveMQ Operator and its associated Helm chart were officially retired in April 2025 and are no longer maintained or updated.
+    To migrate to the current HiveMQ Platform Operator for Kubernetes, see [HiveMQ Legacy Operator to Platform Operator Migration Guide](https://docs.hivemq.com/hivemq-operator/migration-guide.html).

 - The [HiveMQ Swarm Helm charts](https://github.com/hivemq/helm-charts/blob/master/charts/hivemq-swarm)
   - This chart deploys a HiveMQ Swarm cluster, an advanced IoT testing and simulation tool.